Yukaii/docs-test/README.md

 7. Modify the content on HackMD
 8. Select `Versions` on the top right menu, click `Push to GitHub`
 9. Fill the new Version name and click `Push`
-10. Wait for GitHub Actions build your doc site
+10. Wait for GitHub Actions build your doc site and view it on GitHub Pages!

+Add a new page to doc site
+---

+1. Create a new note on HackMD
+2. Modify the content on HackMD
+3. Select `Push to GitHub` and select your repo, `master` branch and create a file then click `Push`
+4. Wait for GitHub Actions build your doc site and view it on GitHub Pages!